Ensembl/ensembl-prodinf-datachecks/README_handover.rst

 Running Celery
 ==============
 The Celery task manager is currently used for coordinating handover jobs.
 The default backend in ``handover_celery_app_config.py`` is RabbitMQ.
-This can be installed as per https://www.rabbitmq.com/ rabbitmq_server-3.6.10 has been successfully installed from tarball (assuming erlang is already installed).
+This can be installed as per <https://www.rabbitmq.com/>.

 To start a celery worker to handle handover: